 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!

 First of all the nectar recipe is: 1 part water to 3 parts sugar, cook until it comes to a nice boil, but not rolling, then simmer on low 5 minutes.
 Let cool and pour into container.
-This will keep for a week in the fridge, if it turns cloudy throw it out.

 Okay, now around the holes of your feeder put Vaseline or oil (I prefer Vaseline) with either your finger or Q-tip or small spatula.
 Hope this helps.